Back to Blog

 One of my favourite quotes is:

-You can loose weight and get the body you want IF you are willing to pay for it in terms of diet and exercise.
-You can have the business you want IF you are willing to do the sales work, step outside your comfort zone and go at it with reckless abandon.
-You can have financial freedom IF you are willing to save your money, invest and do it for a decade plus!
+You can lose weight and get the body you want IF you are willing to pay for it in terms of diet and exercise.
+You can have the business you want IF you are willing to do the sales work, step outside your comfort zone, and go at it with reckless abandon.
+You can have financial freedom IF you are willing to save your money, invest and do it for a decade+!

 The problem I encounter regularly is that the price is too high for most people.
 They want the outcome but they aren't willing to pay the price to get it.